benjamincanac/nuxt-nation/slides.md

 <!--
 For the past 7 months, we've been working on rebuilding Nuxt UI from the ground up.
 We now use

 [click] Radix Vue as our core component foundation.
 This gives us access to rock-solid primitives to build on, it fixed our Headless UI pain points and unlocked tons of new features.
-Radix Vue growing popularity within the Vue community makes it future-proof and a perfect fit for Nuxt UI.

-[click] We now also use TanStack Table for our table component.
-It's a powerful table library with pagination, sorting, filtering, and more.
+[click] We now also use TanStack Table for our Table component.
+It's a a Headless UI library for building powerful tables with lots of features.

-[click] We use Embla Carousel for our new carousel component.
-It's a flexible, powerful, and fast carousel library with native lazy-loading, parallax, and infinite scrolling.
+[click] We use Embla Carousel for our Carousel component.
+It's a usel library with great fluid motion and awesome swipe precision

 [click] We've upgraded to Tailwind CSS v4 alpha which was announced in March 2024.
-It's up to 10x faster with a new Rust-powered engine, has a unified CSS toolchain with Lightning CSS built-in, and introduces a CSS-first configuration approach using native CSS features.
+It's up to 10x faster and introduces a CSS-first configuration approach using native CSS features.

 [click] We've adopted Tailwind Variants, a powerful variant API library for TailwindCSS, to manage our design system.
 It provides first-class variants support, responsive variants, slots for component composition, and automatic class conflict resolution - making styling way easier and more maintainable.